 Then a few months after we moved cross country I got a rash and the medication made me go through an experience where I realized my mind wasn’t functioning as it could.
 As I went through the experience I knew I needed to write about how it made me feel.
-It was a slow motion realization of how quickly my mind could convince me everything was fine, when at the same time my anxiety was sky high and I no longer could sleep at night.
+It was a slow-motion realization of how quickly my mind could convince me everything was fine, when at the same time my anxiety was sky high and I no longer could sleep at night.

-A few months ago, I started taking a medication for a rash that went unnoticed until heavy medication was required.
+A few months ago, I started taking a medication for a rash that went unnoticed until the heavy medication was required.
 I read, okay, I skimmed the side effects.
 I remember reading “this medication has side effects, but your doctor has determined the risks outweigh the benefits”.
 But I don’t take medication very often and kind of thought that was a normal statement.

-When I have taken drugs in the past I have seen little effect on my personal life.
+When I have taken drugs in the past I have seen the little effect on my personal life.
 The medication helps my body to get better so I wasn’t too worried.
 I started taking the medication and the rash began to get better.
-And for the first few days I felt fine.
-But as I down stepped the medication life began to get harder.
+And for the first few days, I felt fine.
+But as I down-stepped the medication life began to get harder.
 I struggled to focus.
 I felt off.
 My sleep wasn’t great, but overall, I was sleeping most of the night.
 And then I started not sleeping.
 I was wide awake with a racing mind at 2 am and unable to fall back asleep.

 Before not sleeping I had already started to recognize something was wrong.
 I felt as if my days were flying by, life was happening, but I just was there.
 Not truly participating.
-There were so many good things going on around me and instead of being excited I just dreaded the next day and challenges ahead.
+There were so many good things going on around me and instead of being excited I just dreaded the next day and the challenges ahead.